seamuswc/Ecommerce/README.md

 ### Gemini and Nexmo
-Eccomerce uses Gemini Api to handle BTC transactions and Nexmo for sending SMS notifications.
+Eccomerce uses Gemini Api to handle BTC transactions.
 You must setup your api keys on the settings tab on the admin section.
 Gemini key type needs to be 'Fund Manager'.
 This allows for the creation of wallet address, but does not allow assets to be sold or sent.

-### Other
-**app/controllers/settingscontroller** has an array at the top that when set can notify your cell when the exchange keys have been changed.